dylanaraps/neofetch/README.md

     Ascii:
+    --ascii                Where to get the ascii from, Possible values:
+                           'distro', '/path/to/ascii'
-    --ascii path/to/ascii  File to get ascii from --ascii_color          Color to print the ascii art
+    --ascii_color          Color to print the ascii art --ascii_distro distro  Which Distro's ascii art to print

     Screenshot: